FolorunshoAyo/wikipedia-project/README.md

 # Wikepedia Search Project

-## This project features the ajax method fetching users query from a wikipedia server
+## This project features the jquery ajax method fetching user queries from a wikipedia server.